Fake Lao Tzu Quote

 "If you are depressed..."

-This is not a quote from the Tao Te Ching:
+This is NOT a quote from Tao Te Ching:

 "If you are depressed, you are living in the past.
 If you are anxious, you are living in the future.
 If you are at peace, you are living in the moment."

-The latter is quoted in a translation to English with the exact above wording, in the West Los Angeles Buddhist Temple Bulletin, volume 57, July-August 2014.
+Bretas is quoted in a translation to English with the exact above wording, on the front page of the West Los Angeles Buddhist Temple Bulletin, volume 57, July-August 2014.

-The Junia Breta quote was pointed out in a February 2014 comment to a blog.
+The Junia Bretas quote was pointed out in a February 2014 comment to a blog post about the quote.
 Maybe the writer of the Buddhist bulletin had read that when publishing the quote with Bretas as its originator.

 So, it is possible that there is another source to the fake Lao Tzu quote than Junia Bretas.

-But then there is a book accrediting the quote to the Tao Te Ching version by Ralph Alan Dale (1920-2006), which was published in 2002.
-This quote is in On the Journey: The Art of Living with Breast Cancer, by Cynthia Thomas, 2014, p.
-30.
+But then there is a book accrediting the quote to a Tao Te Ching version by the musician and acupuncturist Ralph Alan Dale (1920-2006), which was published in 2002.
+This quote is in On the Journey: The Art of Living with Breast Cancer, by Cynthia Thomas, 2014 (page 30).

 The mystery intrigued me to spend quite some time searching the Internet.
-The earliest occurrence of the quote I found in Google searches was a blog from April 12, 2012.
-It was picked up in a social anxiety forum on May 22 the same year, stating a Facebook post as its source to the quote.
+The earliest occurrence of the quote I found in Google searches was on the Goodreads website, where the quote is accredited to Lao Tzu and got its first like on March 21, 2012.
+Next was a blog post from April 12, 2012, also accrediting Lao Tzu.
+It was picked up in a social anxiety forum on May 22 the same year, stating a Facebook posting from "a few months ago" as its source to the quote.

 A similar statement was posted on Facebook on June 30, 2009, without giving a source: "When I am anxious it is because I am living in the future.
 When I am depressed it is because I am living in the past."

-That in turn led me to the book Words of Wisdom, written by Rev. Run, a minister with a TV show, in 2006.
+That in turn led me to the book Words of Wisdom from 2006, written by Rev. Run, a minister with a TV show.
 This is on page 31, without reference to any source:

 My Taoism Books: